bikemazzell/tuonella-sift/README.md

 # Process all CSV files in a directory
 ./tuonella-sift -i /path/to/input/directory -o /path/to/output/directory

+# Use specific configuration profile
+./tuonella-sift -i /path/to/input -o /path/to/output --profile production

-# Use custom configuration
+# Use custom configuration file
 ./tuonella-sift -i /path/to/input -o /path/to/output -c custom_config.json

-# Verbose output
+# Verbose output for debugging
 ./tuonella-sift -i /path/to/input -o /path/to/output --verbose

 # Resume from checkpoint